kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 Americans cling to their political affiliations.
 They rile against the problems that the opposition made in the past and oppose actions which might give everyone a benefit in the future.
 Their political system is a zero-sum game, where each party tries to make the other lose so that they can gain power.

 And the biggest problem?
 Theirs is the greatest political system ever practiced.
-It's uncanny the amount of insight the Founding Fathers had, to produce a system that would inspire a nation into unity and which continue largely-unchanged for centuries.
+It's uncanny the amount of insight the Founding Fathers had, to produce a system that would inspire a nation into unity and continue largely-unchanged for centuries.

 But it's still just the least-worst option.
 There are still so many problems that need to be addressed.